 Ian's Secure Shoelace Knot

-Also known as the "Double Slip Knot", this is a secure shoelace knot with a simple, symmetrical method of tying: Cross two loops and pass them both through the "hole" in the middle.
-Great for serious sports or for securing slippery laces.
+Also known as the “Double Slip Knot”, this is a secure shoelace knot with a simple, symmetrical method of tying.
+Cross two loops and pass them both through the “hole” in the middle.
+This is a shoelace knot that won't come undone on its own!

-Tie a Left-over-Right Starting Knot as shown, then make both laces into "loops" by simply doubling them back onto themselves.
-People often refer to these as "Bunny Ears".
+Make both ends into “loops” by simply doubling them back onto themselves.
+People often refer to these as “Bunny Ears”.

 At the same time, begin to wrap the left (blue) loop around the back.
 You will end up with the ends of both loops on opposite sides of the “hole” in the middle.

 Feed both ends of the loops through the hole in the middle.
-The right (yellow) loop goes out the back and the left (blue) loop comes out the front.
+The left (blue) loop comes out the front and the right (yellow) loop goes out the back.

 How Much More Secure?